An Empirical Investigation of Reconstruction-Based Models for Seizure Prediction from ECG Signals: Introduction

 \section{Introduction}

-Epilepsy is a neurological disorder characterized by recurrent, unprovoked seizures caused by sudden and excessive electrical discharges in the brain.
-Seizures have a wide range of characteristics, differing in form, frequency, and intensity, which can make the task of diagnosis and prediction challenging.
-Despite advances in medical therapies, a significant proportion of epileptic patients continue to experience seizures even after receiving medical treatment.
-This is known as drug-resistant or intractable epilepsy \cite{Dalic.2016}.
-As a result, many patients struggle to achieve full seizure control, which profoundly impacts their quality of life by increasing the risk of injury, limiting daily activities, and exacerbating mental health issues \cite{Fisher.2014, DeBoer.2008}.
+Epilepsy is a chronic neurological disorder defined by recurrent, unprovoked seizures arising from abnormal electrical activity in the brain.
+These events vary considerably in their occurrence, frequency, and severity, posing significant challenges for reliable diagnosis and prediction.
+Despite advances in therapeutic interventions, a substantial proportion of patients continue to experience recurrent episodes following treatment--a condition referred to as drug-resistant or intractable epilepsy \cite{Dalic.2016}.
+Consequently, many individuals fail to achieve adequate seizure control, leading to diminished quality of life, increased risk of injury, restrictions in daily activities, and a higher prevalence of psychological comorbidities \cite{Fisher.2014, DeBoer.2008}.